CodeCaster28/SCManorDocs/README.md

 Sven Co-op Manor Entity Guide is using Sven Co-op FGD and documentation files to generate webpages you see in svenmanor.com.
 To contribute, fork this repo, make your changes and create a Pull Request.
 After accepted, I upload changes to svenmanor.com (unfortunately there is no automation for this).

+Git tag "Live" points to commit which changes are live on svenmanor.com.

 If changing for future Sven Co-op version (release candidate) please use branch named after game version.
 E.g. for 5.26 you should use branch "rc5.26".

 Two folders are present in this repo: BaseClasses and Entities.
 Both contains .json files.